Blue-Eyed Grass

 Local Facebook groups are a great plant source

-Since this native plant is so short, put it in front of taller flowers that also like well-drained areas like Bee Balm, Coneflower, Milkweed, and Rattlesnake Master.
+Since this native plant is so short, it should be planted in front of taller flowers in well-drained areas, such as bee balm, coneflower, many species of milkweed, and rattlesnake master.

 native-plants-WISTERIA-FRUTESCENS-american-wisteria-